Merzasphor/MWSE/docs/source/types/mwseTimer.md

 ### `callback`

+*Read-only*.
 The callback that will be invoked when the timer elapses.

 **Returns**: